-Section 5: Trend of Retail Loan book for both institutions over the last 10 years.
+Section 4: Trend of Retail Loan book on a "virtual" merged basis over the last 10 years.

 This slide seeks to represent the trend of retail business of both entities.
 Though the new merged entity started in Dec 2018, the retail loan book of this entity has prior history and has been seasoned over the years.
 We demonstrate the trend line of the retail book over the past decade.